|

 understandable) track record in "promoting democracy" during the

 Cold War are all features of the old paradigm.
+Friends of the

 U.S.